arthurvinx/annotate/README.md

                         $HOME/.annotate/levelDB)
 ```

-The first step to use annotate is the creation of a levelDB.
+The first step to use annotate is the creation of a levelDB database.
 In this example we will use a mapping file containing GenBank/RefSeq identifiers as keys, and UniProtKB identifiers as values ([input.txt](https://github.com/arthurvinx/annotate/blob/master/test/input.txt)).

-**Example 2**
+**Input 2**

 |GenBank_RefSeqProtein	| 	UniProtKB	|
 | --- 			| 	---		|